ThomasRohde/concept-hierarchy-designer/README.md

 - 📋 Create and manage hierarchical concept trees
 - 🔄 Drag and drop nodes to reorganize your hierarchy
+- ⌨️ **Full keyboard navigation** with arrow keys and visual selection
 - ✏️ Edit node labels and descriptions with **Markdown support**
 - 📝 Rich text formatting in descriptions (bold, italic, code, lists, links)
 - 🧠 AI-powered "Magic Wand" feature to generate child concepts using Gemini API